 Steve Rogers, a rejected military soldier transforms into Captain America after taking a dose of a "Super-Soldier serum".
-But being Captain America comes at a price if he attempts to take down a war monger and a terrorist organization.
+But being Captain America comes at a price as he attempts to take down a war monger and a terrorist organization.

-As Steve Rogers struggles to embrace his role in the modern world, he teams up with another super soldier, the black widow, to battle a new threat from old history: an assassin known as the Winter Soldier.
+As Steve Rogers struggles to embrace his role in the modern world, he teams up with a fellow Avenger and S.H.I.E.L.D agent, Black Widow, to battle a new threat from history: an assassin known as the Winter Soldier.

 Samuel L. Jackson,

 It is 1942, America has entered World War II, and sickly but determined Steve Rogers is frustrated at being rejected yet again for military service.
 Everything changes when Dr. Erskine recruits him for the secret Project Rebirth.
 Proving his extraordinary courage, wits and conscience, Rogers undergoes the experiment and his weak body is suddenly enhanced into the maximum human potential.
 When Dr. Erskine is then immediately assassinated by an agent of Nazi Germany's secret HYDRA research department (headed by Johann Schmidt, a.k.a. the Red Skull), Rogers is left as a unique man who is initially misused as a propaganda mascot; however, when his comrades need him, Rogers goes on a successful adventure that truly makes him Captain America, and his war against Schmidt begins.Written by

 Kenneth Chisholm (firstname.lastname@example.org)

 203 of 359 people found this review helpful.